kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Any data that is excessively starved may be dropped (by either endpoint) rather than block the live stream.

 A publisher that serves multiple sessions, commonly a relay, should prioritize on a per-session basis.
-Viewer A may want real-time latency with a preference for audio, while Viewer may want reliable playback while audio is muted.
+Alice may want real-time latency with a preference for audio, while Bob may want reliable playback while audio is muted.
 A relay MAY forward subscriber preferences upstream, but when there is a conflict (like the above example), the publisher's preference should be used as a tiebreaker.